Lotti Brown header

 What is the Celtic Tree Calendar?

-This is part of my Celtic Tree project, learning all about the myth, meaning, symbolism, history, and folklore of all of our favourite trees over a year of drawing and creating art illustrations for each of the thirteen trees in the tree calendar.
+This page is part of my Celtic Tree project, where I explored the myth, meaning, symbolism, history, and folklore of the thirteen trees of the tree calendar while creating a year-long series of artworks inspired by them.

 Celtic tree calendar art by Lotti BrownCeltic Tree Calendar art by Lotti Brown